DeeJack/EpubToSpeech/README.md

 ## Technologies Used

-- Frontend: HTML & CSS
+- Frontend: VueJS with Vuetify
 - Backend: Python with Flask
 - Supported TTS Services: Azure, OpenAI, ElevenLabs, and a local one